cjheath/strpp/README.md

 which (will) emit C++ data definitions for the parser engine to interpret.

 Like the Pegexp template, Peg\<\> processes data from a Source, which may be a stream.

+You should define a Context which implements whatever result capture you require.
+Context should have a nested Context::Rule type, which can be refined where necessary.

 The [Peg parser](test/peg_test.cpp) for [Px](grammars/px.px) works and shows how to generate an AST from captures.
 There is not a code generator for Px yet.